-The Ed Derbyshire Award is presented annually as a course prize for the student in the cohort with the highest overall grade.
-The award is a cheque for £125 and is presented on the occasion of the London Quaternary Lectures in the year of completion of the course.
-The prize was set up by Lanzhou University in China to commemorate the work of Ed, a visiting professor of long-standing in our department.
+The course prise is presented annually for the student in the cohort with the highest overall grade.
+The award is a cheque for ± 50 and is presented on the occasion of the London Quaternary Lectures in the year of completion of the course.